madhums/node-view-helpers/README.md

 * `formatDate(date)` - date is a mongoose `Date` object
 * `isActive('/link/href/')` - to add active class to the link
 * `stripScript(str)` - to escape javascript inputs
+* mobile templates - If the request is coming from a mobile device, then it would try to look for a `.mobile.jade` (or the registered extension, it can also be ejs, hbs etc) file in the views folder and render it.
+This has been added in the 0.1.0 version.
+To take advantage of this, you should pass the express `app` object.
+Refer to `166ebf2` for more details.

 ## License
 (The MIT License)